 Short on Sugar

 When the Japanese conquered the Philippines in the early months of 1942, the United States lost a major source of sugar imports.
-In addition, shipments from Hawaii had to be curtailed 50 percent as cargo vessels were diverted for military purposes.
-The supply fell by one-third.
+Shipments from Hawaii and Central and South America had to be curtailed 50 percent as cargo vessels were diverted for military purposes – and due to heavy losses of cargo ships to German U-boats in early 1942.
+The supply of sugar fell by one-third.
 To ensure adequate supplies for manufacturers, the military, and civilians, sugar became the first food item to be rationed.
 Manufacturers initially received supplies at 80 percent of pre-war levels, but that was reduced over time.

 On May 5, 1942, each person in the United States received a copy of War Ration Book One, good for a 56-week supply of sugar.
 Initially, each stamp was good for one pound of sugar and could be used over a specified two-week period.
-Later on, as other items such as coffee and shoes were rationed, each stamp became good for two pounds of sugar over a four-week period.
+On June 28, 1942, each stamp became good for two pounds of sugar over a four-week period.
 The ration book bore the recipient’s name and could only be used by household members.
 Stamps had to be torn off in the presence of the grocer.

 If the book was lost, stolen, or destroyed, an application had to be submitted to the Ration Board for a new copy.
 When entering the hospital for greater than ten days, the ration book had to be brought along.